aurimas13/BirthdayReminderApp/README.md

 Argument passed not an integer
 ```

-There are a few more yet these would be the most common.
+There are more yet these would be the most common.
 # Cron Job

 To build cron job in mac terminal run: